Jvitta/Churn-Prediction-XGBoost/README.md

 This project is created for educational purposes as part of WGU coursework.

 ## Author
-Created by [Your Name] for WGU D603 course.
+Created by Jack Vittimberga for WGU D603 course.